 [ Log in ]

-In order to see the learning objectives within each of the College Readiness MyMathLab courses, the number of exercises for each objective, and the CCSS correlation to each (for Alg I, Geometry, and Alg II), select the Course Profiles tab in the left menu.
-At the end of the Alg I, Geometry, and Alg II profiles, there is a list of the standards not covered within each course and suggestions about covering these standards.
+In order to see the learning objectives within each of the College Readiness MyMathLab online courses, the number of exercises for each objective, and the Louisiana Mathematics Standards correlation to each (for Alg I, Geometry, and Alg II), select the Course Profiles tab in the left menu.
+At the end of the Alg I, Geometry, and Alg II profiles, there is a list of the standards not covered within each course with some suggestions about covering these standards.

-Note that the Advanced Math course includes additional exercises on the topics covered on the College Algebra CLEP test which are not covered in a traditional Advanced Math course.
+3) The College Readiness Program offers participanting schools access to an ACT prep course for just math and a second course that addresses all four ACT content areas.
+In order to prepare students who plan to take the CLEP test for College Algebra, the Advanced Math course includes additional exercises on the topics covered on the College Algebra CLEP test which are not covered in a traditional Advanced Math course.

 At the workshop, DE and non-DE teachers …